Forgive to be Forgiven

 14 For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 15 But if you do not forgive others their sins, your Father will not forgive your sins.

-Clear your mind and soul, forgive those who have trespassed against you so you can ask our father to forgive your trespasses.
+Clear your mind and soul, forgive those who have trespassed against you so you can ask our father in heaven to forgive your trespasses.